grucloud/grucloud/docusaurus/docs/aws/AwsGettingStarted.md

 });
 ```

 You will have to find out the `ImageId` for your specific region.
-One way to retrieve to list of images is with the aws cli:
+One way to retrieve to list of images is with the _aws cli_:

 ```sh
 aws ec2 describe-images --filters "Name=description,Values=Ubuntu Server 20.04 LTS" "Name=architecture,Values=x86_64"